Papua New Guinea

-The Investment Promotion Act contains guarantees that there will be no nationalization or expropriation of foreign investors’ property except in accordance with law, for a public purposes defined by law or in payment of compensation as defined by law.
+The Investment Promotion Act contains guarantees that there will be no nationalization or expropriation of foreign investors’ property except in accordance with law, for public purposes defined by law, or in payment of compensation as defined by law.

 A 10-year exemption from tax is available where certain new businesses are established in specified rural development areas.
 Businesses, resident or non-resident, engaged in the following activities qualify for this exemption:

 - Agricultural production of any kind;

 - Transport, storage and communications;